Frequently Asked Questions

 Do Bootstrap Farmer trays fit your products?

-Yes!
+Yes.
 Our reusable grow mediums and tray clip labelers are designed to fit Bootstrap Farmer Heavy Duty 10x20 and 10x10 trays.

 What seeds work best with reusable grow mediums?

-Works great with: Sunflower, radish, broccoli, arugula, kale, cabbage, kohlrabi, and most Brassica family seeds.
+Works great with: sunflower, radish, broccoli, arugula, kale, cabbage, kohlrabi, and most Brassica family seeds.

 Does NOT work well with: Swiss chard, beets, cilantro.
 These varieties perform better on soil or coco coir.